crux-lab/sectioned-recycler-view/README.md

 * ItemViewHolder can retrieve its position in the corresponding adapter by calling `getSectionAdapterPosition()`.
 The methods above can return -1 when the ViewHolder is not used in any RecyclerView.
 * For compatibility with future Android RecyclerView APIs and other libraries you can use `PositionConverter` interface to convert positions (e.g., retrieved from real ViewHolders) yourself.
+## License
+This project is licensed under the MIT License - see the LICENSE [file](https://github.com/crux-lab/sectioned-recycler-view/blob/master/LICENSE) for details.

 ---
 Made with :heart: by Elizabeth Popova